 Phone spam is a major problem.
-So big, in fact, that Americans are collectively fending off over 3 billion spam calls per month.
-My colleague has also written about his spam call problem with eye-opening data visualizations that highlight how the issue plagues his own phone.
+So big, in fact, that Americans collectively fend off over 3 billion spam calls per month.
+We took a deep dive into the problem in our spam call case study – where you can see detailed information about how spam affects the average smartphone owner.

 Phone spam stats: The big picture

 There are 10 stats that we can point to which provide a high-level understanding of the phone spam problem:

 1. Scam calls cost $29.8 billion in the first half of 2021

 Every year, Truecaller reports on the financial impact scam calls have on America.
 In the year up to June 2021, Americans lost $29.8 billion to scam calls.
 (Source: Truecaller).

 First Orion’s scam call trends report detailed the state of scam calls in 2021.There was a 118% increase in scam calls in 2021 versus 2020.
 (Source: First Orion).

 First Orion’s scam call report surveyed callers to understand the scale of people falling for scam calls.
 The number of people who fell victim to a phone scam in 2020 was 270% higher than the previous year.
 (Source: First Orion).

 4. Phones are the most-used channel for scam